axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

 ```

 2. Create a deposit address on Axelar Network (to which you'll deposit coins later)
+using a sufficiently funded [axelar-key-name] address.
 [receipent address] is an address you control on the recipient EVM chain.
 This is where your UST will ultimately be sent.
 ```bash
 axelard tx axelarnet link [evm chain] [receipent address] uusd --from [axelar-key-name]
 ```